Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Transparent I fookin' might be, but penetrable I'm not, mate."

 "You can say much by withholding comment."
 Regaari pointed out.
 "There's a secret here.
-For her to have turned up in the company of humans means she was on a human starship… or at least on a starship *allied* to humans, hmm?"
+For her to have turned up in the company of humans means she was on a human starship... or at least on a starship *allied* to humans, hmm?"

 "By God Holmes, you've cracked the case."
 Powell snarked.

 Regaari ignored the wise-crack.
 "Life raft and vacuum exposure means that the ship was destroyed.
-Which means…"
+Which means..."

 Ayma finished the thought for him.
 "She found Kirk." she said.
 "Or Kirk found her."